Exchange rates don't need to be complicated. In fact, there's only one that you ever need to care about: the mid-market rate.

 How many dollars go into a euro?
 How many euros go into a yen?
 How many yen go into a pound?

 If you’re thinking ‘The exchange rate decides all that,’ then you’re right.
 But who decides the exchange rate?

 Banks and other providers all set their own rates, so there’s no one answer.
 But for all intents and purposes, there is a ‘real’ rate out there.
 It’s called the mid-market rate.

-Bankers and traders buy and sell currencies all the time.
-Take any currency, and there are prices they’re willing to pay for it, and prices they’re willing to sell it for.
+Generally speaking, bankers are willing to pay a certain price for a currency, and they’re willing to sell it for a certain price.
 The midpoint of these prices is the mid-market rate.

 Since that’s the rate the market naturally sets, it’s the ‘realest’ — and fairest — rate out there.
 It’s the rate TransferWise gives you when you send money to over 70 countries.

 Different organizations use different data sets to calculate the mid-market rate, so it can vary depending on where you look it up.
 But it shouldn’t vary very much.
 We pull our rate from Reuters, which updates it in real time while the trading market is open.

 To see the current mid-market rate, and how it’s changed over the last 30 days, check out our rate tracker.
 You can also sign up for rate alerts there; we can send you daily updates on the rate, or let you know when it reaches a certain value.

 Here are the traps to look out for when converting your money: